Pessimism at record level among CEOs: PwC survey

 In comparison, the survey had found a record level of optimism among CEOs two years ago in 2018.

-In the latest survey, only 27 per cent of CEOs said they are ‘very confident’ in their prospects for revenue growth in 2020, a low level not seen since 2009.
+In the latest survey, only 27% of CEOs said they are ‘very confident’ in their prospects for revenue growth in 2020, a low level not seen since 2009.

 The survey covered nearly 1,600 CEOs in 83 territories.

-While 53 per cent projected a decline in global economic growth (up sharply from 29 per cent last year), only 22 per cent expected improvement (down from 42 per cent).
+While 53% projected a decline in global economic growth (up sharply from 29% last year), only 22% expected improvement (down from 42%).

-In 2018, a record high of 57 per cent had expected improvement in global GDP.
+In 2018, a record high of 57% had expected improvement in global GDP.

 China was the only major economy where CEO confidence has gone up regarding 2020 revenue growth prospects of their companies.